arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 ## Move: Forked Path

-When you are about to __attempt an action that could hurt you or is bound to fail__, the MC tells you and gives you a choice: go ahead and suffer the consequence or take a different course of action, such as performing a quick rite (you can use any of the Four Principia, not only Vessels).
+When you are about to __attempt an action that could hurt you or is bound to fail__, the MC tells you that and gives you a choice: go ahead and suffer the consequences or take a different course of action, such as performing a quick rite (you can use any of the Four Principia, not only Vessels).

-This Move also triggers when something external is going to hurt, change or bind the Initiate, so that they always have one chance to use a quick rite in response to danger.
+This Move also triggers when something external is going to hurt, change or bind the Initiate, so that they always have one chance to use their Magic before danger reaches them.

 ## Move: Empty Body